Call us 901-761-3770

 What Are The Benefits of the Pinhole Surgical Technique?

 Using the Pinhole Surgical Technique to treat gum recession can help preserve vulnerable tooth roots and the underlying bone of the jaw, with minimal downtime or disruption to daily life.
 Gum grafting is restricted to addressing the gums around only one or two teeth at a time, requiring multiple appointments with long recovery times to address the entire mouth.
 In contrast, pinhole gum surgery can be completed on full arches of teeth in one appointment, as the process only takes several minutes per tooth.
 Recovery is quick, there are usually no food restrictions beyond a day or two, and only minor discomfort is experienced by most patients.

 This short video will demonstrate how the Pinhole Surgical Technique works.

 Before the Pinhole Surgical Technique can be performed, a deep cleaning of the teeth and gums is required.
 A local anesthetic is then applied and allowed to numb the gums.
-For every few teeth that are being treated, a single tiny hole is made in the gum surface to allow Dr. Craddock, or Dr. Godat, to insert the small tool used to perform the procedure.
+For every few teeth that are being treated, a single tiny hole is made in the gum surface to allow Dr. Godat to insert the small tool used to perform the procedure.
 The special instrument is gently inserted and worked carefully to loosen the gum tissue and allow its position to be corrected.
 When the gum completely covers the root of the teeth and the gumline is even and attractive, small collagen strips are inserted between the gums and the teeth.
 This helps the gum tissue to stick to the teeth while it creates more collagen to naturally adhere in its new position.
 The instrument is then removed, and the next few teeth worked on.
 The holes typically heal in a single day, and the gumline is stable.